keemcodes/keemcodes/README.md

 * I still have alot of the code I wrote over the years, I just gotta find it stuffed away in my many emails and old harddrives :/ For now, I'll upload repos and give descriptions of the projects I've worked on.
 If I find code that I can share, I'll add it to the repo.
 * Here is an old hawkee account of mine I found for 2009!
 I was writing little snippets for the IRCs I used to hang out in http://hawkee.com/profile/55487/
 * Update: I was able to find alot of my old code and a ton of snippets.
 I attached them all to the relevant repos, feel free to give a look.
 Don't laugh, I was literally 13 coding some of this stuff lol

+## what else do you do besides code?
+some of my other interests include...
+* Boating / Fishing
+* Sport Shooting / Hunting
+* Flying planes (3/40) hours towards my PPL

+#### nerdy...
+* Mechanical Engineering
+* Electrical Engineering
+* Computer Hardware